Why Your Home Needs a Water Pressure Regulator in BC

 Yes, a water pressure regulator is required in British Columbia if the municipal water supply pressure exceeds 80 psi (pounds per square inch).
 The BC Building Code mandates this to protect a home's plumbing system from damage.
 This regulation applies to all new construction and is a critical upgrade for older homes, especially those with original copper or galvanized pipes.

 In many Lower Mainland municipalities, the water pressure can easily surpass this 80 psi limit, particularly in areas at lower elevations or closer to pumping stations.
 For the diverse housing stock in our region, from post-war bungalows in Burnaby to modern townhomes in Surrey, ensuring compliance with this code is essential for safety and longevity.
-Ignoring this can lead to voided warranties on fixtures and appliances.
+Ignoring this can lead to voided coverage on fixtures and appliances.
 A licensed plumber can test your pressure and ensure your home is protected.
 Learn more about our plumbing services.

 How Much Does it Cost to Install a Water Pressure Regulator in the Lower Mainland?